open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 Implement custom plugin.

-### Configuration settings by plugin
+### Configuration defaults

-* `threadSamplingEnabled = true;`
+* `threadSamplingEnabled = true;`: Enables thread sampling.
-* `var threadSamplingInterval = 10000u;` // in ms. Splunk is using 10000.
+* `var threadSamplingInterval = 10000u;`: Sampling interval, in milliseconds.
+Lowest possible value is 1000.
-  There is no possibility to set value lower than 1000.
-* `var exportInterval = TimeSpan.FromMilliseconds(500);` // Interval to read data
-  from buffers and call exporter, common for Thread and Allocation sampling
+* `var exportInterval = TimeSpan.FromMilliseconds(500);`: Interval for reading the data from buffers and call the exporter.
+This setting is common for both thread and allocation sampling.
-* `object continuousProfilerExporter = new ConsoleExporter();` // Exporter,
+* `object continuousProfilerExporter = new ConsoleExporter();`: Exporter to be used for both thread and allocation sampling.
-  common for Thread and Allocation sampling

 ### Escape hatch